Bowe Bergdahl Fast Facts

 June 30, 2009 - Is captured in Paktika province, Afghanistan.

-July 2, 2009 - A US military official says that the soldier is being held by the clan of warlord Siraj Haqqani.
+July 2, 2009 - A US military official says that a soldier is being held by the clan of warlord Siraj Haqqani.
 The Taliban previously claimed to have captured the soldier.

-July 19, 2009 - A video of Bergdahl is posted on the Internet.
+July 19, 2009 - A video of Bergdahl is posted on the internet.

 April 7, 2010 - Another video of Bergdahl is released.